spiceai/spiceai/README.md

 **4. Easily query many data sources.** Federated SQL query across databases, data warehouses, and data lakes using [Data Connectors](https://docs.spiceai.org/data-connectors).

+### FAQ

+- **Is Spice a cache?** No, however you can think of Spice data materialization like an _active_ cache or data prefetcher.
+A cache would fetch data on a cache-miss while Spice prefetches and materializes filtered data on an interval or as new data becomes available.
+In addition to materialization Spice supports [results caching](https://docs.spiceai.org/features/caching).

+- **Is Spice a CDN for databases?** Yes, you can think of Spice like a CDN for different data sources.
+Using CDN concepts, Spice enables you to ship (load) a working set of your database (or data lake, or data warehouse) where it's most frequently accessed, like from a data application or with AI-inference.

 ### Watch a 30-sec BI dashboard acceleration demo

 https://github.com/spiceai/spiceai/assets/80174/7735ee94-3f4a-4983-a98e-fe766e79e03a